 Hormone therapy

-Hormone therapy can be administered during the transition from male to female (MTF) or nonbinary (MTN) and from female to male (FTM) or nonbinary (FTN).
-Hormone therapy commonly includes:
+Hormone therapy can be administered during the transition from male to female (MTF) or male to nonbinary (MTN) and from female to male (FTM) or female to nonbinary (FTN).
+Hormone therapy commonly

-• Estrogen therapy.
-This is used when people are transitioning from MTF or MTN.
-Estrogen administration helps to induce feminizing characteristics and is often paired with antiandrogens to suppress masculine features.
+- Estrogen therapy: This is used when people are transitioning from MTF or MTN.
+Estrogen therapy helps induce feminizing characteristics and is often paired with antiandrogens to suppress masculine features.

-• Testosterone therapy.
-This is used when people are transitioning from FTM or FTN.
-Testosterone helps to suppress feminizing characteristics and induce masculine features.
+- Testosterone therapy: This is used when people are transitioning from FTM or FTN.
+Testosterone therapy helps suppress feminizing characteristics and induce masculine features.

 While not every transgender individual chooses to undergo hormone therapy, it can be considered medically necessary for people who wish to physically transition.